By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 576|Page: 1|3 min read

 King Xerxes, son of Darius, ascended to the throne of Persia after his father's death in 486 BC.
 After securing the throne, Xerxes began to gather forces to invade Greece.
-By 480 BC, he had an army approximately 100,000 to 180,000 men and a fleet of nearly 600 ships, a large army by Greek standards.
-This time, instead of an invasion by sea, this massive army would cross the Hellespont, and march around the Aegean sea and conquer Greece by land.
+By 480 BC, he had an army of approximately 100,000 to 180,000 men and a fleet of nearly 600 ships, a large army by Greek standards.
+This time, instead of an invasion by sea, this massive army would cross the Hellespont, march around the Aegean Sea, and conquer Greece by land.

-The pass at Thermopylae was a superb place to withstand an attack.
-Because it was so narrow, even with an army as large as the Persians had, only a small number could actually fight at any one time.
-This enables very few men to hold off enormous armies for long amounts of time.
+The Persian army arrived at Thermopylae, where the Greeks were already waiting.
+This battle is famously known as The Battle of Thermopylae.
+The pass at Thermopylae was an ideal place to withstand an attack.
+Because it was so narrow, even with an army as large as the Persians, only a small number could actually fight at any one time.
+This enabled a relatively small force to hold off enormous armies for significant periods, showcasing the tactical advantage of terrain (Cartledge, 2006).

-Here did four thousand men from Pelops' land
+Here did four thousand men from Pelops' land Against three hundred myriads bravely stand.

-Another was for the Spartans alone:
+Another was dedicated to the Spartans alone:

-That here, obeying her behests, we fell.
+Go, stranger, and to Lacedaemon tell That here, obeying her behests, we fell.

 The third inscription was from a seer of Leonidas: